ezra-fast/OSCPNotes/Lessons.md

 root in the default username for mysql connections; ALWAYS try root as the username    --> define('DB_SERVER_USERNAME', ''); means the username is root

+Always enumerate for ConsoleHost_history.txt as part of post-exploitation

 Always check the web root for .git folder

 Always try the username as the password